BootNodeDev/db-ui-toolkit/README.md

 - One console running `dAppBoosterLandingPage` (`pnpm dev` will open it on http://localhost:5173/)
 - A second one for watching `dAppBooster UI Toolkit`'s changes, also using `pnpm dev`

-## Deployment
+## Development / Deployment

-- I suggest working in a branch different to `main` for this, i.e.: `feat/new-feature`
+- We suggest working in a branch different to `main` for this, i.e.: `feat/new-feature`
 - Make any changes you want.
 - Test your changes.
 Be thorough.
-Make sure that everything works by itself in the preview AND in `dAppBooster`.
+Make sure that everything works in `dAppBooster`.
+- Commit, push, create a PR, merge into `main`
+- Checkout `main` and pull the changes.
-- Update the version in `package.json`.
+- Update the [version](https://semver.org/) in `package.json`.
 - Run `pnpm build`.
-- Commit and push your changes, and merge into `main`
 - Once everything is stable and ready for release [tag a new version](https://semver.org/) so you don't break everything for everyone.
 - Finally, run `npm publish` to deploy your changes to NPM.